 There exists an unenviable legacy of toxic and dangerous drugs which have never been clearly identified as such but have “fallen into disuse” when the health hazards became so pervasive that they could not be denied.
 This situation has certainly not changed and the ill-advised epidural injection of Depo-Medrol serves as a shining example of a clear and present health-care danger not yet addressed by the FDA.

 The saga of Thalidomide serves as an example of how not to do things.
 There is no question but that it was a highly toxic medication when prescribed for sleep in pregnant women.
-It is also clear that in other applications it has been identified as being highly efficacious.
+It is also clear that in many other applications it has been identified as being highly efficacious.
 That’s the point.
 There is no drug that is all bad.
 There is a continuing failure in communication regarding the best and worst indications for use of any drug.
 No drug should be banned.
 What we need to ban is failure to adequately inform the public regarding objective information about these drugs and allow them to make the appropriate choice with consultation with their own physician.
 With today’s high speed communication dissemination of this information is certainly possible.

 The FDA simply has never understood that in its role is to protect the public interest and to do so they also have the responsibility to promote good information and to encourage the use of safe and effective drugs (even if they are industry “orphans”) and also create incentives for drug companies to produce “orphan” drugs, vaccines, etc. which are not profitable because of regulations and fear of litigation but are in great need by the public.